11 digital BFCM tactics we already know customers love

 Black Friday Cyber Monday, the biggest shopping weekend of the year, has gone digital.

-The National Retail Federation confirms it: in 2023, on the holiday weekend and even on Black Friday itself—the biggest in-person shopping day of the year—most consumers bought online.
+The National Retail Federation confirms it: in 2024, on every day of the holiday weekend except Saturday, more consumers bought online.

 Image shows a vertical bar graph from the National Retail Federation titled “Thanksgiving weekend in-store and online shoppers by day.”
 In-store shoppers are represented by blue bars and online shoppers are represented by red bars.
-On every day except Saturday, the red bars are taller than the blue bars.
+On every day except Saturday, the blue bars are taller than the green bars.

 Source: National Retail Federation